learn-co-curriculum/phase-4-project-guidelines/README.md

 - [https://github.com/learn-co-curriculum/project-template-react-rails-api][project template]

-This template set up the same way as all of the labs from this phase, and has the configuration done so you will able to deploy the app to Heroku using a similar process as we described in the Deploying module.
+This template is set up the same way as all of the labs from this phase.
+It has also been configured to enable you to deploy the app to Heroku using a similar process to the one described in the Deploying module.

-Make sure to follow the setup instructions in the readme for the template to get started.
+Make sure to follow the setup instructions in the template's readme to get started.

 ## Project Guidance